The Melusine is one of the oldest mermaid legends in the world and a classic fairy tale that got an update for the Cities of Myth D&D setting.

 Lucas: I can tell.

 Much like the story of Faust.
-I covered briefly in the first season, the Mela scene has made so many ripples in our modern cultural heritage that you’ve probably already seen her and didn’t even know it, Chris.
+I covered briefly in the first season, the Melusine has made so many ripples in our modern cultural heritage that you’ve probably already seen her and didn’t even know it, Chris.

 And I will tell you where right after the break, but I want to take a minute to tell you how you can become a contagonist of this show and get some pretty sweet stuff in the deal.